UrocyonF/Enigma_simulator/README.md

 - The two top button :
     - The button to randomize the parameters,
     - The button to enter the parameters with a QR code.
-- The for parameters :
+- The four parameters :
     - The choice of the letters linked by the plugboards,
     - The choice of the rotors,
     - The choice of the position of the rotors,